Daredevil: Born Again: Television special

-In February 2025, Bernthal was revealed to be reprising his role as Frank Castle / Punisher in an untitled television special, part of the Marvel Studios Special Presentations banner.
+In February 2025, Bernthal was revealed to be reprising his role as Frank Castle / Punisher in a television special titled The Punisher: One Last Kill, a Marvel Television Special Presentation.
 Reinaldo Marcus Green was set to direct the special and co-write it with Bernthal.
-The special was conceived during filming for the first season of Born Again, and will be released on Disney+ in 2026 alongside the second season of the series.
+The special was conceived during filming for the first season of Born Again, and was released on Disney+ on May 12, 2026, a week after the finale of Born Agains second season.
+According to Scardapane, the special follows Castle following the second season of The Punisher (2019), as well as before and during the second season of Born Again.
+Woll also reprises her role in the special.